block-wallet/extension/docs/guideline.md

 ### ⚙️ Why are we migrating to the Monorepo structure with submodules?

-The "blank-extension" original repository is kind of a monorepo but with some issues:
+The "block-extension" original repository is kind of a monorepo but with some issues:

 - Single package.json, as result overlapped dependencies
 - Cross commitment between background and ui, generating possible testing issues for both teams.